Starting 5

 Starting 5 is an American television documentary series developed for Netflix.
 It follows various National Basketball Association (NBA) players throughout an entire NBA series, delving into their on-court performance and off-court personal lives.
 NBA player LeBron James' production company Uninterrupted, as well as Omaha Productions and Higher Ground Productions produced the series.
 James' business partner and friend Maverick Carter serves as an executive producer on the series, as does Omaha's Peyton Manning and Higher Ground's former president Barack and First Lady Michelle Obama.

 James starred in the first season alongside Jimmy Butler, Anthony Edwards, Domantas Sabonis, and Jayson Tatum.
 Released on October 9, 2024, the season had a mixed critical reception.
-A second season starring Jaylen Brown, Kevin Durant, Shai Gilgeous-Alexander, Tyrese Haliburton, and James Harden has been announced.
+A second and final season starring Jaylen Brown, Kevin Durant, Shai Gilgeous-Alexander, Tyrese Haliburton, and James Harden was released on October 16, 2025.

 Content and cast

 Season 1

 Set during the 2023–24 NBA season, the series' first season consists of ten 45-minute episodes.
 LeBron James, playing for the Los Angeles Lakers, is one of the five players followed throughout the season.
 The other players featured are Jimmy Butler of the Miami Heat, Anthony Edwards of the Minnesota Timberwolves, Domantas Sabonis of the Sacramento Kings, and Jayson Tatum of the Boston Celtics.

 The personal lives of the five players were significantly featured during the season.
 Included in the season were Butler's agent notifying him on his father being diagnosed with a terminal illness, as well as James and his wife Savannah reflecting on their son Bronny suffering a cardiac arrest in July 2023.
 Another topic explored in the season is Edwards' girlfriend giving birth and his resulting fatherhood.
 Some of the series' moments covering Sabonis are told through his wife's perspective; Sabonis' status as a second-generation NBA player is also explored in the series.
 Tatum's parents and his son Deuce were featured in his moments in the series, with his storyline following the Celtics' route to winning the 2024 NBA Finals.